 - a.
 Core Portfolio Core investments include equity or debt investments on existing, substantially leased income-producing traditional property types located principally in metropolitan areas that exhibit reasonable economic diversification.
 Core investments typically exhibit one or more of the following characteristics: - i.
 Traditional institutional quality property types including office, industrial, retail and multifamily; also included are medical office, senior housing, storage, and student housing properties that demonstrate core characteristics; - ii.
 Operating and stabilized properties that demonstrate predictable income flows with a high proportion of anticipated total return arising from current income and cash flow; - iii.
 Well-leased upon purchase of the asset; - iv.
 Located in institutional markets and in economically diversified metropolitan areas; - v.
 High credit quality tenants and a staggered lease maturity schedule; - vi.
 Quality construction and design features; - vii.
 Reasonable assurance of a broad pool of potential purchasers upon disposition; - viii.
 Properties requiring quality asset and portfolio management but not requiring specialized operating expertise which is not readily available in the market; - b.
 Non-Core Portfolio Non Core real estate investments represent equity or debt investments in those properties and/or investment strategies that require specialized acquisition and management expertise or skill to mitigate the business and leasing risk that may be associated with individual investments.
 Non-Core investments which may be referred to as Value Added or Opportunistic have greater volatility and leverage compared to core investments and as such are expected to provide yields higher than those associated with core investments. - c.
 Value Added Value Added investments include equity, debt, or real estate company investments of institutional quality that offer the opportunity to enhance value through rehabilitation, redevelopment, development, lease-up or repositioning.
 A significant portion of return is from appreciation and includes moderately higher leverage than core.
 Value added investments typically exhibit one or more of the following characteristics: - i.
 Properties located in primary as well as secondary and tertiary markets which may not be economically diversified and may have accompanying susceptibility to imbalance of demand and supply; - ii.
 Traditional as well as non-traditional property types including, but not limited to, hotels, motels, senior housing, student housing, manufactured and residential housing; - iii.
 Properties that are undermanaged with specific problems that require specialized management skills; - iv.
-Properties that are less than 70% leased upon purchase or where more than 30% of leases expire in the first three years of purchase - v.
-Properties involving significant appreciation, lease-up, development and/or redevelopment risks; - vi.
-Properties using moderate leverage between 50% and 65%; - vii.
-Investments in institutional quality properties located in mature real estate markets showing high levels of market transparency outside of the United States and Canada;
+Properties involving significant appreciation, lease-up, development and/or redevelopment risks; - v.
+Properties using moderate leverage; - vi.
+Investments in institutional quality properties located in mature real estate markets showing high levels of market transparency outside of the United States and Canada; - d.

-- d.
 Opportunistic Opportunistic investments include equity or debt investments in real estate properties, real estate operating companies and other investment vehicles that offer the opportunity to capitalize on the disequilibrium of the real estate markets caused by dramatic shifts in capital flows or other fundamental real estate characteristics.
 Opportunistic investments not only include distressed assets in need of lease up but also assets that provide returns from financial restructuring.
-Opportunistic investments typically exhibit one or more of the following characteristics: - i.
+Opportunistic investments typically exhibit one or more of the following characteristics:

+- i.
 Strategies that seek to exploit inefficiencies in the capital and real estate markets - ii.
 Strategies that involve financing or acquisition of real estate assets, operating companies, portfolio of real estate assets - iii.
 Strategies that focus on major development or redevelopment - iv.
 Properties with substantial leasing, development and entitlement risk - v.
 Distressed assets - vi.
 Distressed debt - vii.
 Major financial re-structuring required - viii.
-High leverage of between 65% and 90% - ix.
+Higher utilization of leverage - ix.
 Investments in real estate markets driven by growth and continued improvements in market transparency, located outside of the United States and Canada a.
 Institutional Quality